gsdc/ansible-role-grid/README.md

 -   parallelism: 4
 -   logmode: syslog

     grid_install_dummy_ca_policy: true

 In case no trust anchors have been installed a dummy package [empty-ca-policy](https://copr.fedorainfracloud.org/coprs/dliko/empty-ca-policy/)is installed to provide the rpm dependencies.
 It creates also a symbolic link to the certificates on CVMFS

     grid_vos: []

 A list of VOs to be configured.
-The information on the VOs is extraced from
+The detail of the configuration is read from EGI.

     grid_voinfo_url: http://cclavoisier01.in2p3.fr:8080/lavoisier/voVoms?accept=json

 URL to retrieve the information on the VOs.
+Updating the VO Info is performed offline and the new info has to be added to the repository,

     grid_install_voms_client: false